Joey3000/piwik-LoginEncrypted/README.md

 As the text accompanying the error states, that may occur after installation of the LoginEncrypted plugin or change of its encryption keys.
 As the text also says, please clear the browser cache and reload the login page.
 That is necessary to make the browser download the latest JavaScript file containing the new public key.
 See following issue report for information: [https://github.com/piwik/piwik/issues/8713](https://github.com/piwik/piwik/issues/8713).

+Notes:

-Note: Alternatively to the browser cache cleaning, a forced reload (i.e., re-download of all locally cached files) of the login page would work es well.
+  * Alternatively to the browser cache cleaning, a forced reload (i.e., re-download of all locally cached files) of the login page would work es well.
 How it can be done, depends on the browser used.
 E.g., on Firefox: hold down the Shift key while clicking on the "Reload" arrow.
+  * **A workaround for the above issue has been implemented in the plugin version 1.0.2.
+So that this error should not appear any longer.**

 __I get one or several "/plugins/LoginEncrypted/phpseclib/Crypt/RSA.php(...): User Notice - Decryption error" warnings in the Piwik dashboard after having logged in.
 What do they mean?__